copernicus-mogley/zkav.club/opportunities/README.md

 **What you do**

 * Turn a pile of files into a real archive item: source, credits, consent notes (who approved what, and any boundaries), context, and a clean handoff.
-(Owner = Recording Station term for the main contact responsible for approvals.)

 * Decide what details actually matter for each item type: keep templates sane, evolve the schema as the archive grows.

 * Cooperate with other club coordinators to assemble the full package (audio/video from the post-production coordinator, text from the Storyteller, and any missing pieces).

-* Keep the “source of truth” file up to date as the item evolves (links, versions, consent status, credits, notes).
+* Keep the "source of truth" file up to date as the item evolves (links, versions, consent status, credits, notes).

 * Publish original files to the public archive ([Internet Archive](https://archive.org/) today, or whatever host makes sense as the archive evolves), with the details needed to make them usable later.
 (See [Recording Station licensing + consent](/recording-station/licensing/).)